Jeff Bell (politician): Reagan's "$90 Billion" speech

 In 1975, Bell was responsible for a speech given by Ronald Reagan when he was running against President Gerald Ford in the Republican presidential primaries.
 In it, Reagan proposed a "systematic transfer of authority and resources to the states - a program of creative federalism for America's third century.
 Federal authority has clearly failed to do the job.
 Indeed, it has created more problems in welfare, education, housing, food stamps, Medicaid, community and regional development, and revenue sharing, to name a few.
 The sums involved and the potential savings to the taxpayer are large.
 Transfer of authority in whole or part in all of these areas would reduce the outlay of the federal government by more than $90 billion, using the spending levels of fiscal 1975.
 With such a savings it would be possible to balance the federal budget, make an initial $5 billion payment on the national debt and cut the federal personal income tax of every American by an average of 23 percent."

 Bell's speech was intended to provide Reagan with a philosophical edge over President Ford.
 The Ford campaign, however, seized on it as evidence that in primary states like New Hampshire, which pay no state sales tax or income tax, that the state would have to come up with its own funds for programs.
 Reagan lost the New Hampshire primary to Ford, and the Bell policy was interpreted by some as a contributing factor.

-1978 U.S. Senate election

-In 1978, Bell challenged four-term liberal Republican Senator Clifford P. Case in the New Jersey primary.
-In a stunning upset, Bell defeated Case on June 6, 1978, the same day Proposition 13 passed in California (the East and West Coast tax revolts), on a platform of income tax rate reduction that foreshadowed the Reagan tax rate cuts of 1981.
-Bell lost the general election to Democrat Bill Bradley, by a 55%-to-43% margin.
-No Republican has been elected to the U.S. Senate in New Jersey since Case's last victory in 1972.